Jeffrey Schlupp

-Jeffrey Schlupp (/de/; born 23 December 1992) is a professional footballer who plays for club Norwich City.
-Born in Germany, he played for the Ghana national team.
+Jeffrey Schlupp (/de/; born 23 December 1992) is a professional footballer.
 A versatile player, Schlupp has played as a left-back, central midfielder, left winger or forward in his career.

 A product of the Leicester City academy, Schlupp made his senior debut in 2011 following a brief loan to Brentford in League One.
 He went on to make 150 appearances for the club, winning the EFL Championship in 2013–14 and the Premier League in 2015–16.
 In 2017, he was signed by Crystal Palace, for whom he made over 200 appearances.

+Born in Germany, Schlupp previously represented the Ghana national team from 2011 to 2021, winning a total of 20 caps and scoring once, and made the 2015 Africa Cup of Nations (AFCON) squad.

 Early life

 Schlupp was born to Ghanaian parents in Hamburg, Germany, on 23 December 1992, and raised mostly in England after his family moved there when he was young.
-He attended Stanton School in Bradville, Milton Keynes and Oakgrove School in Milton Keynes along with Burton Albion goalkeeper Max Crocombe.
+He attended Stanton School in Bradville, Milton Keynes and Oakgrove School in Milton Keynes along with Millwall goalkeeper Max Crocombe.